ronaldbosma/azure-apim-samples/catch-all-api/README.md

 This is a sample API Management API that catches all HTTP methods and forwards them to a backend service.
 It is designed to demonstrate how to create a catch-all API in Azure API Management.
 See the [catch-all-api.bicep](catch-all-api.bicep) for the implementation details.

-This example uses the `serviceUrl` property of the API resource to forward all requests to a backend service.
+This example uses the `serviceUrl` property of the API resource to forward all requests to https://echo.playground.azure-api.net/api, which will echo the requests it receives.
 You can use policies to support more advanced routing and transformations.

 ## Deploy